IRSB Ecosystem

 The IRSB Ecosystem

-3 layers.
-37 contracts. ~1,200 tests.
-One mission: make AI agent transactions cryptographically accountable.
+Three layers.
+Thirty-seven contracts.
+Approximately 1,200 tests.
+One mission: make AI-agent transactions cryptographically accountable.

 Built collaboratively with Claude Code.